 .

-The Romans built a special road designed to transport the limestone from the quarries of Tivoli ( 32 kms / 20 miles away) to the arena
+Finally the Romans built a special road designed to transport the limestone from the quarries of Tivoli ( 32 kms / 20 miles away) to the arena

-Hours are 6.00am to 6.00pm with a $10.00 per vehicle or $5.00 per person if you walk in or arrive via bus, taxi, trolley or in my case.......running 😅
+Hours are 6.00am to 6.00pm with a $10.00 per vehicle or $5.00 per person entrance fee So if you walk in, arrive via bus, taxi, trolley or in my case.......running 😅

-Thank You Google Maps in explaining my trek for this latest adventure
+Thank You Google Maps in explaining my trek for this latest adventure of mine

-Diamond Head was a site of reverence & worship for the early Native Hawaiians with religious ceremonies plus sometimes (unfortunately) animal or human sacrifices, which was the norm for those times Moving forward; thanks to many local activists who stopped the development of this area into residential buildings, hotels & even a tramway to the top of the crater with the preservation & establishment of Diamond Head as a historic site
+Moving forward; Thanks to many local activists who stopped the development of this area into residential buildings, hotels and even a tramway to the top of the crater It did so with the preservation plus establishment of Diamond Head as a historic site

-In 1904 Diamond Head was bought by the US Government (for $3,300) then turned into a military base (Fort Ruger) with areas of the volcano being carved out for bunkers & batteries Then the trail & tunnels were built to allow the soldiers to reach the various lookouts & outposts which was all part of the islands coastal defense system Finally the US Military transferred control to (then territory) Hawaii in 1955 which became a US State four years later
+In 1904 Diamond Head was bought by the US Government (for $3,300) then turned into a military base (Fort Ruger) with the areas of the volcano being carved out for its bunkers plus batteries Then the trail plus tunnels were built to allow the soldiers to reach the various lookouts and outposts which was all part of the islands coastal defense system

 As you can see there is not a lot of natural cover from the sun, so wear a hat plus lather up on the sunscreen as they say its a 90 minute roundtrip journey, but with crowds that timeline maybe optimistic